There are many things to contemplate when it comes to thinking about your home.

 4. Excessive Noise

 Other noises like squealing, rattling, clanking, or banging could be signs of a mechanical issue.
-It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.
+It could be as simple as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.

 5. Temperature and Comfort Issues

 If you are having to constantly turn up the heater to keep things in the house comfy, that should be a major sign that it’s time to re-evaluate your furnace.
-There are several factors that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some attention to your thermostat.
+There are several factors that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some thought to your thermostat.